Mpox

 To better understand public health terms included in this Disease Tool (e.g. What is a case definition? or What is an infectious agent?), consult our page on Key concepts on epidemiology.

-Monkeypox is a rare zoonotic disease first discovered in monkeys and in humans in 1970 in the Democratic Republic of Congo.
-It mostly occurs in Central and Western African countries often close to tropical rainforests.
-However, it can be exported as happened in recent years in the United States, the United Kingdom, Israel and Singapore.
+Mpox is a zoonotic disease first discovered in monkeys and in humans in 1970 in the Democratic Republic of the Congo (DRC).
+However, it has now demonstrated sustained human-to-human transmission.
+While it mostly occurs in Central and Western African countries close to tropical rainforests, it has been exported as happened in the wave of outbreaks in 2022 across Europe, the Americas, and subsequently up to 110 countries.
+In 2024, outbreaks have spread to central and east African countries that had never previously reported the disease such as Burundi, Kenya, Rwanda, and Uganda.

-Clinical criteria: particular rash, fever (subjective or measured temperature of over 99.3° F [over 37.4° C]), other clinical signs and symptoms (chills and/or sweats, headache, backache, lymphadenopathy, sore throat, cough, shortness of breath).
+Clinical criteria: acute skin rash or lesions, fever (subjective or measured temperature of over 38.5° C [101.3° F], other clinical signs and symptoms (chills and/or sweats, headache, backache, muscle ache, lymphadenopathy, sore throat, cough, shortness of breath and fatigue).

-Epidemiologic criteria: exposure to an exotic or wild mammalian pet with clinical signs of illness (e.g. conjunctivitis, respiratory symptoms, and/or rash) OR exposure to an exotic or wild mammalian pet with or without clinical signs of illness that has been in contact with either a mammalian pet or a human with monkeypox OR exposure to a suspect, probable, or confirmed human case of monkeypox.
+Epidemiologic criteria: exposure to an exotic or wild mammalian pet with clinical signs of illness (e.g. conjunctivitis, respiratory symptoms, and/or rash) OR exposure to an exotic or wild mammalian pet with or without clinical signs of illness that has been in contact with either a mammalian pet or a human with mpox OR exposure to a suspect, probable, or confirmed human case of mpox.

-Laboratory criteria: isolation of monkeypox virus in culture OR demonstration of monkeypox virus DNA by polymerase chain reaction (PCR) testing of a clinical specimen OR demonstration of virus morphologically consistent with an orthopoxvirus by electron microscopy in the absence of exposure to another orthopoxvirus OR demonstration of presence of orthopoxvirus in tissue using immunohistochemical testing methods in the absence of exposure to another orthopoxvirus.
+Laboratory criteria: isolation of mpox virus in culture OR demonstration of mpox virus DNA by polymerase chain reaction (PCR) testing of a clinical specimen OR demonstration of virus morphologically consistent with an orthopoxvirus by electron microscopy in the absence of exposure to another orthopoxvirus OR demonstration of presence of orthopoxvirus in tissue using immunohistochemical testing methods in the absence of exposure to another orthopoxvirus.

 Case classification

-Probable case: meets one of the epidemiologic criteria AND fever AND vesicular-pustular rash with onset of first sign or symptom less than 21 days after last exposure meeting epidemiologic criteria OR if rash is present but the type is not described, demonstrates elevated levels of IgM antibodies reactive with orthopoxvirus between at least days 7 to 56 after rash onset.
+Probable case: meets one of the epidemiologic criteria AND fever AND acute skin rash, mucosal lesions or lymphadenopathy, OR if rash is present but the type is not described, OR vesicular-pustular rash with onset of first sign or symptom less than 21 days after last exposure to a probable or confirmed mpox case, OR has had multiple and/or casual sexual partners within the 21 days before symptom onset, OR positive test result for orthopoxviral infection using OPXV-specific PCR and it demonstrates elevated levels of IgM antibodies reactive with orthopoxvirus between at least days 7 to 56 after rash onset.

 - People in close contact with infected animals (including the animal’s blood and other bodily fluids).